feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

-55 "Onze Chineezen-politiek", De Indische Gids, vol. |, 1907, p.
+55 "Onze Chineezen-politiek", De Indische Gids, vol. I, 1907, p.
 98.

 56 H Rijfsnijder, "Memorie van Overgave van den Residentie Batavia, 28 Juli 1911- 2 Augustus 1916", ARA, The Hague.

 S7 Ibid.

-58 H J Borel, "De Chineesche Kwestie en de Ambtenaren van 't Binnenlandsch Bestuur”, Koloniaal Tijdschrift, vol. |, 1912-1913, pp. 41-42.
+58 H J Borel, "De Chineesche Kwestie en de Ambtenaren van 't Binnenlandsch Bestuur”, Koloniaal Tijdschrift, vol. I, 1912-1913, pp. 41-42.
 282

 towards the country of their birth rather than towards China.
 It believed that problems in politics, education, the economy, the issue of Netherlands subject status and voting rights should be solely the government's concern.59 It said that while the office for Chinese Affairs might focus on the external influences from China, the most important element was the internal politics of the local Chinese population.
 Not all Chinese were captivated by the nationalist sparkle from China, particularly those born and bred in the colony.
 Most never thought to return to the mainland, and their desire for equal status with Europeans showed that their concern was mostly with the social and economic development of their local society.69 Chinese grievances and expectations in regards to political rights, legal status, civil rights, education and separate local administration, were the most important issues.61 The two offices, then, held very different views on Chinese problems: and the climate of disagreement began to affect their working performance, particularly that of the office for Chinese Affairs.